jezkoski/CancerDataDiaries/content/posts/Mutating-protein-sequence/index.md

 # Creating mutated sequences for *in silico* analysis

-I recently wanted to automate mutating protein FASTA sequences for AlphaFold2 protein folding and made a script for that.
+I recently wanted to automate mutating protein FASTA sequences for AlphaFold2 protein folding and made a python script for that.

 ### Set API connection